 The Enneagram in its present form is generally thought to have originated with Oscar Ichazo in Chile, who introduced it in a 1972 workshop to a group who then disseminated the model.
 But its roots go much deeper.

 The Odyssey is one of oldest works of literature that is still read today.
 It was written between 700 or 600 years B.C.E.
 (Before the Common Era, which used to be marked off by the birth of Jesus of Nazareth).
 It was likely an oral story before it was written down by the Greek author Homer.
 It chronicles the journeys of Odysseus (Ulysses) after he fights the Trojan War (smart guy, coming up with the Trojan Horse!) as he tries to return to his home in Ithaca.
-The trip home is supposed to take about seven weeks, and instead takes ten years as he goes through many challenges.
-During that time he goes through nine separate realms before returning home.
+The trip home is supposed to take about seven weeks.
+Instead it took ten years and he went through many challenges.
+During that time, he went through nine separate realms before returning home.
 A colleague of ours, Michael Goldberg, proposes that these are, in sequential order, exactly representative of the nine Enneagram Types: The first realm represents Type Nine, then Type Eight, and the last one is Type One.
 We find his book compelling.
 And, if true, that’s astounding.
-It means that the basics of this Enneagram system were known before 600 B.C.E, Given that the Odyssey is seen as having come from an oral tradition of storytelling, who knows how far back this was known?
+It means that the basics of this Enneagram system were known before 600 B.C.E.
+Given that the Odyssey is seen as having come from an oral tradition of storytelling, who knows how far back this was known?

-This is one of the many reasons that we see the Enneagram as “the real thing,” that each human being is actually one of exactly nine deep structures and core patterns.
+This is one of the many reasons that we see the Enneagram as “the real thing.”
+Each human being is one of nine deep structures and core patterns.
+There are no exceptions.
+Sometimes it takes more time and dialogue to clarify someone’s Enneagram Type, but in the end they are one of these nine Types.
+And only one of them, not a combination of two or more of them.
 It’s as if we are formed out of nine different molds.
 This isn’t just an arbitrary way of dividing humans up along different dimensions.
 The assumption among most Enneagram practitioners, including us, is much deeper than that.
 We see the Enneagram as the core system that defines individual differences at the level of deep structure or governing variables.

 Beatrice Chestnut has described how the Enneagram system is apparently also present in Dante’s Inferno, written in the early 1300s.
-So this is ancient wisdom we’re sharing, not some “pop psychology” fad.
+It is ancient wisdom that we’re sharing, not some “pop psychology” fad.

 David Daniels, a psychiatrist teaching at the Stanford School of Medicine, was a wonderful Enneagram Teacher.
 He pointed out that Thomas & Chess (1977) identified nine different styles of infant temperament that show up between 3 and 18 months, and demonstrated how these mapped directly onto the nine Enneagram Types.
-Isn’t it striking that researchers studying infant temperament also came out with nine styles, and that they map so closely to the Enneagram Types.
-This is another cross-validation both of the system in general, and the idea that we are either born with these Types, or they form very early.
+Isn’t it striking that researchers who study infant temperament also came out with nine styles that they map so closely with Enneagram Types?
+This is another cross-validation of the system in general and the idea that we are either born with these Types, or they form very early.